WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/instructors.md

 ### Instruction Leadership Team

 ##### <img width='16%' height='16%' src="/imgs/mepic_crop2_headshot.png"> Jackie Cohen - *Director of Curriculum*
 <div class="bio"> <font size="2">Jackie Cohen teaches and designs all kinds of computing courses in Michigan and New York City, when she's not venturing new places to find strange and delicious flavors of pie.
 She used to be a software engineer, and now she builds stuff to help people learn (mostly, about programming).
-She holds a Masters degree in Information Science from the University of Michigan, where she is a Lecturer, and she loves seeing live music and hiking to places where she has to find ways out of canyons with 5 feet of snow.</font> </div>
+She has a Masters degree in Information Science from the University of Michigan, where she is now a Lecturer, and she loves seeing live music and hiking to places where she has to find ways out of canyons with 5 feet of snow.</font> </div>

 ##### <img width='16%' height='16%' src="/imgs/rachelsobel.png"> Rachel Sobel - *Head Teacher*
 <div class="bio"><font size="2">Rachel Sobel narrowly escaped a lifetime of biology research by enrolling in the Computer Science program at the University of Washington.
 Since then, she's worked at Google and Cornell Tech, taught a wide variety of students, and written a novel.
 She lives with her girlfriend and two very small bears, and loves to listen to Florence + the Machine and Jacob Banks on infinite repeat.</font></div>